 - the result is more natural looking and feeling than synthetic fillers

-- the donor site contour can be improved by the fat removal
+- improves the donor site contour by the fat removal

-Fat transfer or injection is becoming more and more popular as an adjunct to facelifting surgery and can easily be done as part of the same procedure.
-Fat is most commonly taken from the abdomen, hip or knees.
-It undergoes special preparation before being injected into the face.
+Fat transfer or injection is becoming more and more popular as an adjunct to facelifting surgery.
+It also easily combines with other procedures.
+Surgeons commonly take fat from the abdomen, hip or knees.
+The fat then undergoes special preparation prior to injection into the face.
 Most commonly the cheeks, tear trough areas, outer upper eyelids and temples are injected.
 No scars are left using this technique.
 Fat transfer to the face can also be done as a stand alone procedure without facelifting surgery with good effect.
 Advice regarding the best combination of procedures will determined in discussion with Dr Drielsma following examination and assessment at the time of consultation.